 And there you have it!
 The basic rules of using Japanese honorifics.
-Don’t get me wrong, their usage is much more complex and can be difficult to interpret at times, but as a foreigner, people will cut you some slack if you mess up.
-That being said, if you work in Japan, you may want to be extra careful when using these honorifics; don’t hesitate to ask the person directly what they want you to call them if you’re not sure.
+Their usage is much more complex and can be difficult to interpret at times.
+But as a foreigner, people will cut you some slack if you mess up.
+That being said, if you work in Japan, you may want to be extra careful when using these honorifics.
+Don’t hesitate to ask the person directly what they want you to call them if you’re not sure.

 If you want to learn more about the Japanese language, why not consider studying Japanese in Japan?
 Or if you can’t make it to Japan yet, an online course is one of the best ways to start your Japanese language journey.
 Go!
 Go!
 Nihon offers a comprehensive beginner Japanese course together with Akamonkai Japanese Language School.
 Read more about the course here.